-- Use of a Corporate Guidance/ toolkit for Equality Impact Assessments. - EIAs prepared for all major projects.
-Findings are shared where they are completed and mitigating actions identified as appropriate. - EIAs have been used to assess community needs and impact before removal of some AVDC services in the communities team - Equality analysis and impact assessment has informed decision-making and facilitated different, tailored services that have improved outcomes in various services, e.g. Inclusive Play area and Fair4All taxi
+- Use of a Corporate Guidance/toolkit for Equality Impact Assessments. - EIAs prepared for all major projects.
+Findings are shared where they are completed and mitigating actions identified as appropriate. - EIAs have been used to assess community needs and impact before removal of some AVDC services through the Commercial Programme - Equality analysis and impact assessment has informed decision-making and facilitated different, tailored services that have improved outcomes in various services - EIAs are a routine part of the project management approach